-“Experts” say that 90% of Americans are eating way too much salt, which puts them at serious risk for heart disease and stroke.
-Scary statistic, don’t you think?
-Well, what we believe to be even more frightening is that you actually may need more salt than you consume daily.
-More of the right kind of salt, that is.
+The science on salt may be misleading: Experts have said that 90 percent of Americans consume way too much salt, putting them at serious risk for heart disease and stroke.1 Scary statistic, don’t you think?
+What we believe to be even more frightening is that you actually may need more salt than you eat daily.
+As long as it’s the right kind.

 Making sure that you consume adequate amounts of mineral-rich sea salt is crucial to your wellbeing.